SMControl/SM_SS/README.md

 ## Usage

-Run Exe on target machine.
+Run the executable on the target machine.